pmcharrison/psychTestR/README.md

   })))
 ```

-Once you've recorded some data, try logging into the admin panel with the password 'demo'.
+Once you've recorded some data, try logging into the admin panel with the password '
+'.
 Here you can download your response data.

 ## Documentation